pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 </figure>

 _The Monster I Am Today_ is an excellent pick for the contemporary opera fan.
 It's grand and operatic, with its emotional peaks and depths.
 For me, it's a completely new — and frankly, overdue — perspective on this beloved art form.
 It's a fresh read, and I highly recommend.

+You can purchase _The Monster I Am Today_ via [Northwestern University Press](https://nupress.northwestern.edu/9780810143746/the-monster-i-am-today/), or at your local bookstore.